 Figure 10 illustrates the conceptual process used in retrieving soil moisture from SMAP radiometer brightness temperature measurements.
 In order for soil moisture to be retrieved accurately, a variety of global static and dynamic ancillary data are required (Section 6).
 Static ancillary data are data which do not change during the mission, while dynamic ancillary data require periodic updates in time frames ranging from seasonally to daily.
-Static data include parameters such as permanent masks (land/water/forest/urban/mountain), the grid cell average elevation and slope derived from a DEM, permanent open water fraction, and soils information (primarily sand and clay fraction).
-The dynamic ancillary data include land cover, surface roughness, precipitation, vegetation parameters, and effective soil temperatures.
-Measurements from the SMAP radar will be one source of information on open water fraction and frozen ground, in addition to water information from a MODIS-derived surface water data base and temperature information from the GMAO model used in L4_SM.
-Ancillary data will also be employed to set flags which help to determine either specific aspects of the processing
+Static data include parameters such as permanent masks (land/water/forest/urban/ mountain), the grid cell average elevation and slope derived from a DEM, permanent open water fraction, and soils information (primarily sand and clay fraction).
+The dynamic ancillary data include land cover, precipitation, vegetation parameters, and effective soil Although surface roughness can vary temporally, especially seasonal changes in agricultural areas, the current SMAP operational code treats surface roughness as a static variable.
+The SMAP Project is investigating the value, impact, and operational complexity of having surface roughness vary with time.
+Measurements from the SMAP radar were planned to be one source of information on open water fraction and frozen ground, in addition to water information obtained from a MODIS-derived surface water data base and temperature information from the GMAO model used in L4\SM.
+Ancillary data